Inside the mind of Michael Terzian – by Nick Tolentino

 1. How did you get into House Music & when did you start deejaying?

-In terms of deejaying, that came a couple of years later, when I was working at HMV, a music store.
+In terms of deejaying, that came a couple of years later, when I was working at the HMV Megastore, a music store in the heart of Downtown Montreal.

-Before HMV, I had already amassed quite a hefty collection of tapes and CD’s.
+Prior to my tenure at HMV, I had already amassed quite a hefty collection of tapes and CDs.
 But once I got that job, that’s when I really started purchasing a lot of House Music (and still Rap) albums and compilations (on CD, or CD single).
-Before you know it, I was regularly listening to local radio shows like Noir et Blanc (with DJ Eddie Lewis), as well as Utopia’s Paradise (with DJ’s Tony Desypris, Claude Dabass, Mark DiPalma and Peter Lightburn).
-These shows were pushing the sounds that I had been slowly falling in love with and connecting with (these were the shows featured on those old mix-tapes that I was jogging to).
+Before you know it, I was regularly listening to local radio shows like Noir et Blanc (with DJ Eddie Lewis), as well as Utopia’s Paradise (with DJs Tony Desypris, Claude Dabass, Mark DiPalma and Peter Lightburn).
+These shows were pushing the sounds that I had been slowly falling in love with and connecting with (these were the same shows featured on those old mixtapes that I was jogging to).
 Before you know it, I was regularly calling in to Utopia’s Paradise and speaking to Tony & Peter, asking them what song was playing, because they usually would not mention song info on the air.
-Next thing you know, Tony’s walking into HMV looking for me just to simply introduce himself and connect.
-Soon after, I also became good friends with Peter and then a little while later he started working alongside me at HMV.
-At the time, Tony was also working at a vinyl shop called BPM.
-And after Tony had won me over following a lengthy discussion with him on the importance of preserving vinyl, hence began my somewhat addictive vinyl-purchasing habits.
+Soon after, Tony’s walking into HMV looking for me just to simply introduce himself and connect.
+Soon after, I also became good friends with Peter and then a little while later he became my work colleague at HMV.
+At the time, Tony was also working at a record shop called BPM.
+And after Tony had won me over following a lengthy discussion on the importance of preserving vinyl culture, hence began my somewhat addictive vinyl-purchasing habits.
 Tony was also the one who got me hip to the idea of spinning on 3 turntables, rather than 2, in order to be more creative and to be able to better present a musical story.

 My first club-gig ever was at a university beer bash at a pub on Bishop street in Montreal, on September 13th, 1996.
-The first vinyl I started with was “Saturdays” by Alexander Hope (Easy Street Records).
-It was a pivotal night for me on a personal & musical level, because seconds before playing my first song, my best friend walked into the DJ booth to notify me that my favourite MC at the time, 2Pac Shakur, had just died in a Las Vegas hospital, after having been shot several times a few days earlier.
-I was stunned and numbed by this tragic news.
+The first record I played was “Saturdays” by Alexander Hope (Easy Street Records).
+It was a pivotal night for me on a personal & musical level, because seconds before playing that first song, my best friend walked into the DJ booth to notify me that my favourite MC at the time, 2Pac Shakur, had just died in a Las Vegas hospital, after having been shot several times a few days earlier.
+I was stunned and completely numbed by this tragic news.
 Because of my sadness and disbelief, I didn’t have too much fun that night, although I delivered the goods.

 2. How would you describe your sound or style as a DJ?
 Has it changed over the years?